wsc1/proposal/design/go2draft-contracts.md

 ## Design

-We will describe the complete design in stages based on examples.
+We will describe the complete design by

+1. First, supposing that Go has no interface types.
+1. Second we will build a complete design by means of examples and use of a new construct called _contracts_.
+This will involve defining a new keyword, `contract`.
+1. We will then replace the keyword `contract` with `interface`, and define Go's current interfaces as syntactic sugar on top of contracts.

+The final steps gives backward compatibility, and unifies the notion of contracts and interfaces.

 ### Type parameters